 - Ensure Proper ID

 Ideally, your dog will have two types of ID: a microchip and a collar tag.
-The tag on your pup’s collar should clearly state his or her name, your name, and your contact details so that anyone who finds him can easily get in contact with you.
+The tag on your pup’s collar should clearly state his or her name, your name, and your contact details so that anyone who finds them can easily get in contact with you.

 A microchip is even more important, and even essential, according to Aimee Gilbreath of Michelson Found Animals, to whom I spoke recently.
 It’s almost a failsafe for any dog because it cannot fall off or be removed easily.
 Although it can be higher in price than a collar, it’s a surefire way to ensure that if your pup ever falls into the hands of a shelter, they will be able to scan your dog and find his or her details so you can be reunited with your pup as soon as possible.